any-docs/css/content/reference/values/basic-shape/polygon/index.md

 polygon(evenodd, 0% 0%, 50% 50%, 0% 100%)
 ```

 The `polygon()` parameters are separated by a comma and optional whitespace.
 The first parameter is an optional [`<fill-rule>`](/en-US/docs/Web/SVG/Reference/Attribute/fill-rule) value.
 Additional parameters are points that define the polygon.
-Each point is a pair of x/y coordinate {{cssxref("length-percentage")}} values separated by a space, e.g., "0 0" and "100% 100%" for the left/top and bottom right corners, respectively.
+Each point is a pair of x/y coordinate `length-percentage` values separated by a space, e.g., "0 0" and "100% 100%" for the left/top and bottom right corners, respectively.

 Note: The SVG [`<polygon>`](/en-US/docs/Web/SVG/Reference/Element/polygon) element has separate attributes for [`fill-rule`](/en-US/docs/Web/SVG/Reference/Attribute/fill-rule) and [`points`](/en-US/docs/Web/SVG/Reference/Attribute/points), and `points` is flexible about the use of space and comma separators.
 CSS `polygon()` rules for separators are strictly enforced.